Josh1313/SnowFlake/README.md

 ## Creating and Managing External Stages

 ### Create an External Stage (AWS S3 Connection)
-An external stage is a connection to an AWS S3 bucket where files are stored.
+An external stage is a connection to an AWS S3 bucket where files are stored in the below example with credentials.

 ```sql
 CREATE OR REPLACE STAGE MANAGE_DB.external_stages.aws_stage